cseanburns/news-study/README.md

 # News Study

+**This repository produced one paper.
+See the linke to the *First Monday* paper below.
+Future papers based on this project will be based on different repositories.
+This repo is now in archive (read-only) mode.**

 This is a research project studying perceptions of fake news.
 The primary research question involved whether participants judged a news story as fake news dependent upon whether the